siqiang-ng/tp/docs/UserGuide.md

 * `tagfind Group` returns `group` and `Group A`
 * `tagfind Team B` returns `Team A`, `Group B`<br>

+### Sorting tags by tag name: `tagsort`

+Sort the current tag list in alphabetical order permanently.

+Format: `tagsort`

+* Any new tag added will be displayed at the end of the list.
+* To get the list to be sorted with the new tag, call `tagsort` command again.

+Examples:
+* `tagsort` returns the tag list sorted in alphabetical order.

 ### Deleting a tag: `tagdelete`

 Deletes the specified tag in the tag list.